 Other things you may notice if you have PAD include color changes in your feet (paleness or blueness), poor nail growth, and decreased hair growth on your toes or legs.

 It is also possible to have PAD with no symptoms.
 In people with diabetes, PAD often affects smaller blood vessels below the knee, which makes it less likely to cause pain and other symptoms.
-In fact, almost 50% of people with diabetes who have PAD experience no symptoms at all.
+In fact, almost 50 percent of people with diabetes who have PAD experience no symptoms at all.
 This is in part because many people with diabetes have neuropathy and decreased sensation in their legs.
 For other people, symptoms may be so subtle or develop so gradually that they do not seem worth reporting to a health-care provider.
 Symptoms that are commonly ignored include walking more slowly, an inability to walk long distances due to pain, and a feeling of heaviness or fatigue in the legs.

 Even if you do not have symptoms, or if the symptoms you have do not interfere with your daily activities, having diabetes alone is reason enough to be concerned about PAD.
 Like other vascular diseases (diseases of the heart and blood vessels), it can be “silent” until it causes a severe problem such as a blood clot that results in lasting damage.